-- It is our standing recommendation that Internet/Wi-Fi in a furnished property is never disconnected to enable switching rental models to be smoother.
-If Property Providers is required to meet trades at the property to assist in connecting/disconnecting services our labour rate card will apply.
+- It is our standing recommendation that Internet/WI-FI in a furnished property is never disconnected to enable switching rental models to be smoother.
+If Property Providers is required to meet trades at the property to assist in connecting/disconnecting services our labour rates card will apply.

-- If the internet is not working when tenants/guests move into the property, Property Providers reserve the right to provide guests with a pocket Wi-Fi dongle and recharge at the owner’s expense.
+- If the internet is not working when tenants/guests move into the property, Property Providers reserves the right to provide guests with a pocket WI-FI dongle and recharge at the owner’s expense.

-- If Property Providers are required to organise, order, and manage deliveries on the owner’s behalf to make the property guest ready then labour rates will apply.
-Vice Versa if we are required to organise disposal of items then labour and disposal costs will apply.
+- If Property Providers is required to organize, order, and manage deliveries on the owner’s behalf to make the property guest-ready then labour rates will apply.
+Vice Versa if we are required to organize the disposal of items then labour and disposal costs will apply.

-- If owner returns in between switching they need to ensure enough time is provided to conduct the switch after their departure, i.e., getting guest ready.
+- If the owner returns in between switching they need to ensure enough time is provided to conduct the switch after their departure, i.e. getting guests ready.

 - At the time of switching, it is to be assessed what marketing package the owner is currently on and what upgrades/ new marketing packages are appropriate to drive results and achieve desired outcomes.
 Any current or previous marketing commitment will expire on its original renewal date.

-- When transferring a property’s rental offering between short-term stays or long-term leasing, Property Providers requires the property to be vacant for a minimum of 1 week from the end of the existing in-house rental to ensure a smooth and professional transition.
+- When transferring a property’s rental offering between short-term stays or long-term leasing, Property Providers require the property to be vacant for a minimum of one week from the end of the existing in-house rental to ensure a smooth and professional transition.

-- At the end of the existing in house stay, the Property Manager will be responsible for conducting an onsite inspection at the property, in the form of the below:
+- At the end of the existing in-house stay, the Property Manager will be responsible for conducting an onsite inspection of the property, to the extent below:

 - For long-term leasing: An outgoing condition report.
-This can take several hours especially for furnished properties.
-If damage is discovered the legislation provides consumer rights for the tenant to go back and rectify the damage themselves (often it is cleaning!) or by using their trades and incurring the costs directly.
-This coordination of this communication and planning can take far more time that people anticipate.
+This can take several hours, especially for furnished properties.
+If damage is discovered, the legislation provides consumer rights for the tenant to go back and rectify the damage themselves (often it is cleaning) or by using their trades and incurring the costs directly.
+This coordination of this communication and planning can take far more time than people anticipate.

-- For short-term stays: The property manager will need to not only conduct a post exit clean inspection, but they will also need to complete our, “Guest Experience Review Process.”
+- For short-term stays: The property manager will need to not only conduct a post-exit clean inspection but will also need to complete our “Guest Experience Review Process.”
 This checks that the property is “guest ready” and provides insights into what needs to be fixed if it is not.
-Then time is required to sort out any last minute fixes or additions that need to be made.
+Then time is required to sort out any last-minute fixes or additions that need to be made.

-We feel the above policy supports our company value of Partnership.
+We feel the above policy supports our company’s value of Partnership.
 We feel it is important to collaborate to effectively drive results.

 Time is required to do this properly.
-Property Provider’s core purpose is to “Help People Live Better;” we believe that it is important to give our staff and partners reasonable preparation time to do their respective jobs to execute a rental model switch.
+Property Providers core purpose is to “Help People Live Better.”
+We believe that it is important to give our staff and partners reasonable preparation time to do their respective jobs in order to successfully execute a rental model switch.